techiediaries/techiediaries/_posts/2019/2019-06-06-angular-9-8-router-tutorial-learn-routing-and-navigation-by-example.md

 > **Note**: The component that contains the router outlet acts like a shell of your application.

-## Angular Routing, Step 2.4: Importing the Routing Module in the Main Application Module
+##    Step 2.4: Importing the Routing Module in the Main Application Module

 Finally, you would need to import  `AppRoutingModule` in your main application module which resides in the `src/app/app.module.ts` file.
 If you open that file, this is how it looks: